ap036/cse15l-lab-reports/lab05.md

 ```

 **Fixing the bug:**
-The bug was in the for loop, I changed the incrementation of i from 2 to 1 and reran the tests which worked.
+The bug was in the for loop, I changed the incrementation of i from 2 to 1 and re-ran the tests which worked.

 ### Part 2: